Lasting Power of Attorney..

 Don’t leave your future to chance—secure your LPA today and make sure your wishes are protected!

-If there isn’t an LPA in place, the Court of Protection will determine who manages your affairs.
-However, this decision may not align with your preferences.
-Securing a Deputyship Order through the court can be a lengthy process, often taking up to 10 months, especially in complex cases.
-During this period, your assets may be frozen, imposing a financial strain on your loved ones.
+Securing a Deputyship Order through the court is slow, often taking up to 10 months, particularly in complex situations.
+During this time, your assets can be frozen, creating unnecessary stress and financial pressure on your loved ones.

 How does it work?